chesslablab/react-board/README.md

 ![Figure 2](/assets/figure_02.png)

 🎉 So this is amazing!
 Initializing a Capablanca board using ReactBlab components is almost the same thing as initializing a classical board.
-Let's just initialize the chessboard.
-There is no need to implement any logic in the `filterMove` and `handleMove` functions for the sake of simplicity.
+Let's just initialize it for now without implementing any logic in the `filterMove` and `handleMove` functions.

 #### Browse the History of SAN Moves

 Have you ever attended a chess tournament?
 If so, you've probably noticed that each player writes down their move on a piece of paper.
 SAN stands for Standard Algebraic Notation.
 It is a human-readable text format that allows chess players to read and write chess games in Portable Game Notation (PGN) format.
 This example shows how the `HistoryButtons` and `SanMovesTable` components can be combined to do a specific thing: Allow browsing through the history of SAN moves.

-The SAN moves table can be initialized by passing the `stateSanMovesTable` prop to the `SanMovesTable` component.

-- `stateSanMovesTable` represents the state of the SAN moves table.
-- `onCellClick` allows to implement on cell click logic.

 The `HistoryButtons` component is initialized as described below.

-- `stateHistoryButtons` represents the state of the history buttons.
+- `stateHistoryButtons` represents the state of the component.
 - `onFastRewindClick` allows to implement on fast rewind logic.
 - `onSkipPreviousClick` allows to implement on skip previous logic.
 - `onSkipNextClick` allows to implement on skip next logic.
 - `onFastForwardClick` allows to implement on fast forward logic.

+The SAN moves table can be initialized by passing the `stateSanMovesTable` prop to the `SanMovesTable` component.

+- `stateSanMovesTable` represents the state of the component.
+- `onCellClick` allows to implement on cell click logic.

 An array of FEN strings representing the history of moves is passed as a prop to both components in the `stateSanMovesTable` and `stateHistoryButtons` parameters, respectively.
 The `back` key-value pair, which indicates which one of the FEN positions is currently displayed, also needs to be passed.